Anaminus/roblox-api-ref/data/class/GuiObject.md

 This function returns whether it was able to begin tweening.
 If there is another tweening function currently modifying the Position, and *override* is false, then this will return false.
+In this case, *callback* will not be called.

 If the GuiObject is not the descendant of a [DataModel](DataModel.html), then this function will throw the following error: